Skip to main content

 Compared with other languages in the family, such as C++, C# (pronounced “C Sharp”) is easier to learn and faster for writing code.
 It’s particularly common in virtual reality (VR) games and other VR applications.

-Designing a simple app can test how well a student comprehends a language, as well as enhancing skills and providing a glimpse of how software development works.
+Designing a simple app can test how well you comprehend a programming language, as well as enhance your skills and provide you with a glimpse of how software development works.
 Projects might include the following:

 • Creating a visual project, such as a website or a slideshow